jy0u/jy0u.github.io/_posts/2016-07-27-LLVM-study_note.md

 > It tells tblegen that specific node read / write chains so tblgen can emit the correct
 > selection code for patterns that use these SDNode's.

-* The meaning of MIOperandInfo [link](http://lists.llvm.org/pipermail/llvm-dev/2015-October/091860.html)
+* The meaning & example of MIOperandInfo [link](http://lists.llvm.org/pipermail/llvm-dev/2015-October/091860.html)

 > an address can be formed from a 16-bit register plus a zero-extended 8-bit register.
 > a ComplexPattern to match the address expression and MIOperandInfo to specify the classes of the registers